 Bill's taking the local extra help through what's expected; one is wearing a t-shirt covered in pictures of Bill's mug shots from the time he spent 9 days in jail.

 I really, REALLY want to like this show, but Luke Wilson could not be more miscast.
-Neither could Carla Gugino, whom I adored in Son in Law and Sin City, but she's about as rock as Mary Ann from Gilligan's Island.
+Neither could Carla Gugino, whom I adored in Son in Law and Sin City, but she's about as rock n'roll as Mary Ann from Gilligan's Island.
 He's coming across as a mid-level manager at Starbucks and she's about to ask me where the colour photocopier is.
 It is no bueno.

 He's about to lay down the law as to what they absolutely cannot EVER NEVER ask Tom Staten when Shelli comes and grabs him, it's that important he has to leave mid-speech.
 Management Preston is not coming on tour, blaming his kiddo, but sending a new financial manager in his place.
 Shelli freaks, that's it, she's getting fired!
 Why are his ears turning red?
 WHAT'S GOING ON??
 She knows something's arp.
 It's got something to do with Phil, I'm sure they will explain it fully with Venn diagrams and flash cards shortly.